 Weekends were made for enjoying takeout and Netflix on the couch, right?
 But the dangers of takeout foods such as pizza or a burger and fries include the grease.
 If it ends up on the couch cushions you’ll be wondering how in the world to get it off.
 Today’s post will help you out with that.
 And don’t worry, it’s not as hard as you think!
 Keep reading to learn how to get those stubborn grease stains out of your couch.

 Once a grease stain hits your couch cushions, the quicker you act, the easier it’ll be to remove.
+Timing is key here!
+If you wait too long, it’ll be almost impossible to get the stains out.
 Follow the steps outlined below:

 - Start by grabbing a spoon or a butter knife.
 Use a dull edge to scrape away any excess grease from off the cushion before it soaks in.